morler/git-intelligence-message/docs/content/prompt.md

 # Edit a specific prompt file with custom editor,
 # like 'code', 'vim' or any other text editor available on your Mac
 gim prompt --edit --prompt subject --editor code

+# Reset both diff and subject prompts to default
+# By removing prompt files if they exist
+gim prompt --reset
 ```

 The `-prompt` option can take these params: